Blackhawks hire outside firm to investigate sex abuse claims - WTMJ

 In an email to the AP, Vincent said he stands by everything he said to TSN.
 An attorney for Aldrich told Chicago public radio station WBEZ that his client denies the allegations in the lawsuit.
 In a May statement to the radio station, the Blackhawks said the allegations directed at it were groundless.

-After leaving the Blackhawks, Aldrich was convicted in 2013 in Michigan of fourth-degree criminal sexual conduct involving a student and is now on that state’s registry of sex offenders, WBEZ reported in a series of stories based on legal filings, police records and interviews.
+After leaving the Blackhawks, Aldrich was convicted in 2013 in Michigan of fourth-degree criminal sexual conduct involving a student and is now on that state’s registry of sex offenders.

 The former student whom Aldrich was convicted of assaulting filed a separate lawsuit against the Blackhawks on May 26, saying the Blackhawks provided positive references to future employers of Aldrich despite allegations from at least one player and took no action to report the matter.